univault-org/lspt-protocol/examples/drone_swarm/README.md

 ## Prerequisites

-- LSPT protocol library installed
+- SRPT protocol library installed
 - CMake (version 3.12 or higher)
 - Xcode (for iOS development)
 - Boost library (for networking in C++ applications)